Graduate Students’ Advocates

 - Fostering scholarly, professional, and social networks on campus critical to integrating under-represented students into the campus community.

-Duties common to each position include:
+Duties common to all GSA positions include:

 - Holding regular office hours, for confidential discussion and assistance with conflict resolution;